-The East Fork Andreafsky River weir began operations on June 25 and ended on July 29.
-The estimated cumulative Chinook salmon passage was estimated to be 3,972 fish, which is similar to the historical cumulative average of 3,899 Chinook salmon and within the escapement goal range of 2,100-4,900 Chinook Salmon.
-The cumulative summer chum salmon passage was estimated to be 36,312 fish, which is below the historical median of 56,466 fish.
-The sustainable escapement goal for summer chum salmon is 40,000 fish.
+The East Fork Andreafsky River weir began operations on June 25.
+As of July 22, the estimated cumulative Chinook salmon passage is 3,670 fish, which is similar to the historical cumulative average of 3,679 Chinook salmon for this date, and within the escapement goal range of 2,100-4,900 Chinook Salmon.
+As of July 22, the estimated cumulative summer chum salmon passage is

+32,573 fish, which is below the historical median of 53,242 fish for this date.
+The sustainable escapement goal for Summer Chum salmon is 40,000 fish.